 Harmonic Keys sound great as well.
 There really isn’t much to say about all of this other than the fact that each instrument and pre-set sounds so great that it’s really quite inspirational.

 If you’re looking for a muse to start creating a music, then you’ll do right by getting Komplete Start.
+If keys intimidate you, get PianoForAll.
+It’s probably the most efficient way of learning how to play the piano for music production which is something I’ve said before.

 Analog Dreams is a collection of synths and other sounds.
 Frankly, this one is my least favorite, so I’m not going to talk about it too much, because I’m not a huge fan of synthesizers, to begin with.